Population Health Fellowship – Rough Guide

 A GP practice in Surbiton, which has a 20% higher known prevalence of diagnosed mental ill health than the national average, responded to the evidence that mental health patients often suffer from chronic physical illnesses by optimising the methods in which they conduct the Quality Outcomes Framework (QOF) physical health checks.
 The practice designed a new programme to invite patients for physical health checks.
 The new system was based on patient survey responses and involved nurse consultations and extended doctor consultations.
 Processes were also implemented to facilitate patient attendance and information sharing with patients and their specialists.

 Some use the term ‘population health’ interchangeably with ‘public health’.
 In this proposal, we suggest that population health describes an approach that can be applied across all of healthcare.
 Increasingly evidence shows that applying population health skills in clinical practice can prevent disease and improve patient outcomes.
 Public health is the art and science of improving health and preventing disease across the whole of society, including in healthcare environments.
 It was never sufficient for solely public health practitioners and specialists to engage in population health.
 It is now widely accepted that population health competencies and mindset are essential at all levels in every healthcare organisation in delivering excellent healthcare and this is at the heart of this proposal.

 What is a population health fellowship?

 There will be a focus on health inequalities through the project experience and blended educational programme.
 Fellows will sign a learning agreement to familiarise themselves with their responsibilities and learning objectives.
-Currently the approach to the assessment of the learning outcomes is formative (via reflective learning logs and presentations).
+Currently the approach to the assessment of the learning outcomes is formative (via a reflective learning journal and presentations).
 After successful completion of the programme, fellows will have developed the core competencies of population health.
-In addition to population health competencies there is also a strong focus on leadership development.
+In addition to population health competencies there is a strong focus on leadership development.